-TBD: To be determined.
+&lt;sup>† TBD: To be determined.
 Baseline data are being collected and will be used to establish performance targets for future fiscal years.

-Control ID FY 2019 Milestone Statement 2019M19 Developed internal enforcement guides for four durable infant or toddler product rules 2019M20 Updated the Recall Handbook 2019M21 Developed a reporting mechanism for triage hazards 2019M22 Conducted 500 outreach activities by Field staff in support of the Office of Communication to increase dissemination of consumer product safety information 2019M23 Evaluated consumer response for products that have been recalled and require registration cards 2019M24 Referred 20 potential product hazards to Compliance which are identified through retailer reporting or online research using external website sources 2019M25 Identified possible solutions during the Business Process Review to modernize the Integrated Field System 2019M26 Evaluated inputs from the RFI on Recall Effectiveness 2019M27 Evaluated Fast-Track Program for possible changes to processes and policies
+Control ID FY 2019 Milestone Statement 2019M19 Developed internal enforcement guides for four durable infant or toddler product rules 2019M20 Updated the Recall Handbook 2019M21 Evaluated current process of triaging low-level hazards and Section 15 reports to identify improvements 2019M22 Conducted 500 outreach activities by Field staff in support of the Office of Communication to increase dissemination of consumer product safety information 2019M23 Evaluated consumer response for products that have been recalled and require registration cards 2019M24 Referred 20 potential product hazards to Compliance which are identified through retailer reporting or online research using external website sources 2019M25 Identified possible solutions during the Business Process Review to modernize the Integrated Field System 2019M26 Evaluated inputs from the RFI on Recall Effectiveness 2019M27 Assessed Fast-Track Program for possible changes to processes and policies